 Soda ash is also known as sodium carbonate.
 It is generally found in a white powdery form, but it can also be found in a granular form with many coarse grains.
 It is soluble in water, and its solutions are basic in nature.

 It has a wide range of uses, especially in many industrial and consumer applications, including glassmaking, detergent manufacturing, and water treatment.

 Soda ash is another key ingredient in many types of liquid soaps, including dishwashing detergent, carwash liquid soap, shampoo, and bubble baths.
 It is a mild alkali that helps to break down grease and dirt, and it also helps to regulate the pH of the soap.

 It is used in liquid soap production as a pH adjuster.
 It helps to bring the pH of the liquid soap to a neutral level, which is important for both the soap’s efficacy and the users’ safety.

 It is very important to have it in your liquid soap so as to make it less likely to irritate the skin.

 SLS (Sodium Lauryl Sulphate):

-The Taxapon is a pasty and jellylike substance, it also functions as a foaming agent and serves as foaming booster too.
-Many liquid soap producers don’t use Texapon and SLS together in same production; reason because both perform almost same function.
-They go with just one.
+Many liquid soap producers don’t use Texapon and SLS together in the same production; reason because both perform almost the same function relating to foaming.
+So, they go with just one.

-This is a dark looking liquid substance.
-It serves to boost the performance of the SLS, it is also a foaming and cleaning agent.
-Please the word spells S-U-L-P-H-O-N-I-C and not S-U-L-P-H-U-R-I-C. The latter is very strong acid and can be very corrosive. please beware.
+This is a dark-looking liquid substance.
+Please the word spells S-U-L-P-H-O-N-I-C and not S-U-L-P-H-U-R-I-C. The latter is a very strong acid and can be very corrosive.
+Please beware!